chandravamshi-ai/chandravamshi-ai/README.md

 ### About Me

-👋 Hi, I’m **Chandra Vamshi**, a Data Scientist with a Master’s degree in Data Science from a German university.
+👋 Hi, I’m **Chandra Vamshi**, a aspiring Data Scientist with a Master’s degree in Data Science from a German university.
 I specialize in building and deploying scalable ML models using MLOps best practices.
 My current focus includes advancing my expertise in NLP, LLMs, and cloud-based AI solutions to solve real-world problems.

 💼 Actively seeking collaboration on data science projects, particularly in data analysis, ML model development, and AI innovation.